Term Life Insurance FAQs

 Q.How to Buy Term Life Insurance

-Term life insurance is a life insurance policy that provides a death benefit to the policyholder’s beneficiaries if that person dies within the specified “term” of the policy.
-Terms are typically set for 10, 20 or 30 years, but you can buy term life insurance anywhere from one to 40 years.
+Term life insurance is a type of life insurance policy that provides a death benefit to the policyholder’s beneficiaries if that person dies within the specified “term” of the policy.
+Terms are typically set for 10, 20, or 30 years, but you can buy term life insurance anywhere from one to 40 years.
+This coverage differs from permanent or whole life insurance policies, which are designed to cover the policyholder for their entire life.

 What Does Term Life Insurance Cover?

-Term life insurance is designed to provide death benefits to the named beneficiaries of the policyholder.
-People typically buy term life insurance to cover the cost of living for their families, as well as large expenses like college tuition, in the event that they pass away during a specified term.
-Sometimes people buy just enough term life insurance to cover end of life expenses and funeral costs.
+Term life insurance is designed to provide death benefits to the policyholder's named beneficiaries.
+People typically buy term life insurance to cover the cost of living for their families and large expenses like college tuition in the event that they pass away during a specified term.
+Sometimes, people buy just enough term life insurance to cover end-of-life expenses and funeral costs.

-The expenses you want your term life insurance to cover should dictate the amount of term life insurance you buy.
+The expenses you want your death benefit to cover should dictate the amount of term life insurance you buy.
 For example, you might want to factor in your family's anticipated future costs as follows:

 - Estimate your family’s annual living expenses.